Unsupervised Dense Information Retrieval with Contrastive Learning: Related work

 \paragraph{Self-supervised learning for NLP.} Following the success of word2vec~\citep{mikolov2013distributed}, many self-supervised techniques have been proposed to learn representation of text.
-Here, we briefly review the ones that are most related to our approach: sentence level models and contrastive techniques. \citet{jernite2017discourse} introduced different objective function to learn sentence representations, including next sentence prediction and binary order prediction.
+Here, we briefly review the ones that are most related to our approach: sentence level models and contrastive techniques. \citet{jernite2017discourse} introduced different objective functions to learn sentence representations, including next sentence prediction and sentence order prediction.
 These objectives were later used in pre-trained models based on transformers, such as BERT~\citep{devlin2018bert} and AlBERT~\citep{lan2019albert}.
 In the context of retrieval, \citet{lee2019latent} introduced the inverse cloze task (ICT), whose purpose is to predict the context surrounding a span of text.\sr{Given that you use ICT too, or at least discuss it prominently, as a reader I'd ask what's new here?} \citet{guu2020realm} integrated a bi-encoder retriever model in a BERT pre-training scheme.
 The retrieved documents are used as additional context in the BERT task, and the whole system is trained end-to-end in an unsupervised way.
 Similarly, \citet{lewis2020pre} proposed to jointly learn a retriever and a generative seq2seq model, using self-supervised training. \citet{chang2020pre} compares different pre-training tasks for retrieval, including the inverse cloze task.
-Constrastive learning was introduced in computer vision by \citet{wu2018unsupervised}, followed by several modifications to improve the training~\citep{he2020momentum,chen2020simple,caron2020unsupervised}.
 In the context of natural language processing, \citet{fang2020cert} proposed to apply MoCo where positive pairs of sentences are obtained using back-translation.\sr{can you say why your approach would be better (here)?
 Also, at this point the reader doesn't know yet what kind of augmentation you propose so the delta is unclear} Different works augmented the masked language modeling objective with a contrastive loss~\citep{giorgi2020declutr,wu2020clear,meng2021coco}.
-Finally, SBERT~\citep{reimers2019sentence} uses a siamese network similar to contrastive learning to learn a BERT-like model that is adapted to matching sentence embeddings.
+SBERT~\citep{reimers2019sentence} uses a Siamese network similar to contrastive learning to learn a BERT-like model that is adapted to matching sentence embeddings.
 Their formulation is similar to our work but requires aligned pairs of sentences to form positive pairs while we propose to use data augmentation to leverage large unaligned textual corpora.
 Concurrent to this work, \citet{gao2021unsupervised} have also shown the potential of contrastive learning for information retrieval; building on the same observation that both tasks share a similar structure.
 Spider~\citep{ram2021spider}, a contemporary work, uses spans appearing multiple times in a document to create pseudo examples for contrastive learning in order to train unsupervised retrievers.
 Finally, \citet{chen2021salient} train a dense retriever to imitate unsupervised lexical-based methods.
 This improves performance on a range of tasks and achieves state-of-the-art results when combining the resulting dense retriever with \ours{}, our model pre-trained with contrastive learning.